asiermarques/adrgen/README.md

 ## Getting started

+### Download the binary
+You can download the last release binary from the [releases section](https://github.com/asiermarques/adrgen/releases/latest)

 ### Show the version of the ADRgen

 You can show the version of the ADRgen with the **version** command